Gimex10/The-Farm/README.md

 ### Other Technologies used

 - [Flutterwave](https://developer.flutterwave.com/docs/) -  Provides a payment infrastructure for global merchants and payment.
 It is used to handle payments within the application.
+- [Heroku](https://www.heroku.com) - The cloud platform as a service used for deploying the application

 ## Setup Database